Charles Morati

 Nice, 1910

-La glu on January 26 with Claire Friché, Geneviève Vix (total 8)
+La glu (by Gabriel Dupont), world premiere on 26 January with Claire Friché, Geneviève Vix (total 8)

 New Orleans